 I like to scrape the side with a spatula to make sure it’s well blended and there are no powdery bits hanging out on the edge.

 Next, add in your crunchy chunky bits … the raisins and walnuts.
+You can omit the raisins and add chocolate chips instead if you like.

 Some may be asking … what exactly is “folding.”
 Well, basically you scoop up the batter from the bottom and bring it up to the top/middle and squish it in.